 Sec.
-53. Wages, Holiday Pay, Service Incentive Leave, and other Statutory Benefits. - The minimum wage rate of seafarers on board ships engaged in domestic shipping shall be determined by the Regional Wages and Productivity Boards (RTWPB), taking into account the peculiarities of the employment arrangement of seafarers and the criteria for wage-fixing pursuant to Republic Act No. 6727, otherwise known as the "Wage Rationalization Act;" Provided, that wages for actual work hours and days shall not be lower than the applicable minimum wage rates for actual work hours and days shall not be lower than the applicable minimum wage rates in the place where the ship is registered.
-Wages of domestic seafarers shall be paid in full and regularly at least twice a week in a month, or at intervals not greater than 16 days as provided in the Labor Code of the Philippines, as amended.
+53. Wages, Holiday Pay, Service Incentive Leave, and Other Statutory Benefits. - The minimum wage rate of seafarers on board ships engaged in domestic shipping shall be determined by the Regional Tripartite Wages and Productivity Boards (RTWPB), taking into account the peculiarities of the employment arrangement of seafarers and the criteria for wage-fixing pursuant to Republic Act No. 6727, otherwise known as the "Wage Rationalization Act;" Provided, that wages for actual work hours and days shall not be lower than the applicable minimum wage rates in the place where the ship is registered.
+Wages of domestic seafarers shall be paid in full and regularly at least twice a week in a month, or at intervals not greater than sixteen (16) days as provided in the Labor Code of the Philippines, as amended.

-In addition, the provisions of the Labor Code of the Philippines, as amended, on "Prohibitions Regarding Wages," "Wage Studies, Wage Agreements, and Wage Determination," "Administration and Enforcement," "Holidays," "Service Incentive Leaves and Service Charges," shall continue to apply, unless higher annual leave is already provided under the CBA or by the shipowner as company practice or policy or seafarers' employment agreement.
-In addition, domestic seafarers shall also be entitled to (i) 13th month pay pursuant to Presidential Decree No. 851, as amended, (ii) paid maternity leave under Republic Act No. 11210, otherwise known as the 105-
+In addition, the provisions of the Labor Code of the Philippines, as amended, 1 on "Prohibitions Regarding Wages," "Wage Studies, Wage Agreements, and Wage 2 Determination," "Administration and Enforcement," "Holidays," "Service Incentive 3 Leaves and Service Charges" shall continue to apply, unless higher annual leave is 4 already provided under the CBA or by the shipowner as company practice or policy or 5 seafarers' employment agreement.
+In addition, domestic seafarers shall also be 6 entitled to i) 13th month pay pursuant to Presidential Decree No. 851, as amended, ii) 7 paid maternity leave under Republic Act No. 11210, otherwise known as the "105-Day 8 Expanded Maternity Leave Law," iii) paid paternity leave under Republic Act No. 8187, 9 otherwise known as the "Paternity Leave Act of 1996," iv) paid parental leave for solo 10 parents under Republic Act No. 8972, otherwise known as the "Solo Parents' Welfare 11 Act of 2000," v) paid leave for victims of violence against women and their children 12 under Republic Act No. 9262, otherwise known as the "Anti-Violence Against Women 13 and their Children Act of 2004," vi) paid special leave due to surgery for any 14 15 gynaecological disorder, under Republic Act No. 9710, otherwise known as the "Magna Carta of Women," and retirement pay, pursuant to Republic Act No. 7641.
+16